tevooozzd/MachineLearning/README.md

 ##Structure

+- **/mathematics**: Directory used to understanding math concepts and training
 - **/notebooks**: Jupyter notebooks with explanation and experiments.
 - **/scripts**: Python scripts with implementation examples.
 - **/data**: Data used in notebooks and scripts (whenever possible).